 5.3.1 The reactor building purge system will be used to control leakage and to prevent uncontrolled releases of radioactivity from the reactor building/CACE by inducing airflow from outside through the CACE to the reactor building when both air lock doors are opened or the equipment hatch is removed.
 Provisions will be included to limit the differential pressure between the CACE and the outside to a maximum of 2 inches of water.
-If required, heating or cooling will be provided in the CACE to the extent necessary to ensure personnel comfort.
+If required, heating or cooling will be provided in the CACE to the extent necessary to ensure personnel comfort and to ensure compliance with the reactor building temperature requirements.
 This supplemental heating and cooling is to be designed to ensure no release pathway is created from the CACE to the environment.